SS President Harrison: Dollar Steamship Co. (1924–1938)

-American President Lines (1938-1941)
+American President Lines (1938–1941)

 President Harrison was chartered by the United States Navy 27–28 November 1941 to evacuate the 4th Marines from Shanghai (and also the crates with the remains of the now lost Peking Man), returning to Olongapo, Philippines on 3 December.
-She was then dispatched to Chingwangtao (near Peking) to pick up about 300 Marines of the Peking and Tientsin Legation Guards and some 1400 tons of equipment and return to Manila.
+She was then dispatched to Qinhuangdao (near Beijing) to pick up about 300 Marines of the Beijing and Tianjin Legation Guards and some 1400 tons of equipment and return to Manila.
 Under pursuit by the Japanese she was run aground on 8 December on Shaweishan Island at 16 knots to rip her bottom out and deny her use to the Japanese.
 President Harrison struck the edge of the island on her port side and then rolled off.
-The impact ripped a hole 90 feet long, but didn't reach the engine room spaces.
+The impact ripped a hole 90 feet long, but did not reach the engine room spaces.
 The ship almost turned over, but righted herself.
 Strong currents then carried her off the rocks and she settled on a mud bank.
-3 were killed when a lifeboat was cut in half by her propellors during the abandoning of the ship.
-The crew and troops, 156 in total, were sent to prisoner of war camps.
+Three were killed when a lifeboat was cut in half by her propellers during the abandoning of the ship.
+The crew and troops, 156 in total, were sent to prisoner of war (POW) camps.
 They were some of the first US POWs of World War II.
 In the POW camp, 12 of the ship's crew died; three were shot dead exiting the ship.
 Some of the crew were sent to coal mine forced labor camps in Hokkaido, Japan.
 Japan salvaged and repaired the ship, renaming her Kakko Maru and later Kachidoki Maru.

-Kachidoki Maru (1942-1944)
+Kachidoki Maru (1942–1944)

-The troopship was part of convoy HI-72, transporting some 950 Australian and British prisoners of war (POWs) and 1,095 Japanese from Singapore to Formosa (Taiwan).
+The troopship was part of convoy HI-72, transporting some 950 Australian and British POWs and 1,095 Japanese from Singapore to Formosa (Taiwan).

 Another ship in the convoy was SS Rakuyō Maru with 1,317 Allied POWs on board.

 On the morning of 12 September 1944, the convoy was attacked in the Luzon Strait by a wolfpack consisting of three US submarines: Growler, Pampanito and Sealion.
 Rakuyō Maru was torpedoed by Sealion and sunk with 1,159 POWs killed.

 Kachidoki Maru was torpedoed and sunk by Pampanito.
 Japanese destroyers rescued most Japanese and 520 British prisoners from Kachidoki Maru.
 431 prisoners of war, 45 troops and 12 crewmen were killed.
 The survivors were transferred to Kibutsu Maru and taken to Japan.